UtrechtUniversity/researchcloud-items/docs/playbooks/robotuser.md

 The above variables must be supplied as parameter to the playbook.

 ## See also
-[sshfs-configrobot](../roles/sshfs-configrobot) robot used to mount remote filesystem
+Role [sshfs-configrobot](../roles/sshfs-configrobot) robot used to mount remote filesystem

 ## History
 2021 Written by Ton Smeele (Utrecht University)